Deep learning insights into cosmological structure formation: Demonstrating the ability of the CNN to extract features

-The last set of inputs used in this work were generated for the test case where the CNN was trained to learn the mapping between the non-linear density field at present time ($z=0$) and the mass of the resulting halos.
-In this case, the inputs are given by the non-linear density field $\delta \left( \mathbf{x}, t_\mathrm{final} \right)$ at $z=0$ in a sub-volume centred at each particle's position.
+Similar to the $z=99$ case, we provided the CNN with the non-linear density field in cubic sub-regions of the simulation, centered at each particle's position.
+The inputs are given by the non-linear density field $\delta \left( \mathbf{x}, t_\mathrm{final} \right)$ at $z=0$ in a sub-volume centered at each particle's position.
+As for the $z=99$ case, the density is estimated based on the particles' positions.
 We revisited our choices of box size and resolution of the 3D sub-box, as the scales of interest at $z=0$ naturally differ from those in the initial conditions.
 We fixed the resolution to that used for the $z=99$ case, $N=75^3$, and chose a box size of $L=1.5 \, \mathrm{Mpc} \, h^{-1}$, which approximately corresponds to the virial radius of a halo with mass $M=10^{14}\, \mathrm{M}_\odot$.
 These choices resulted in a voxel length $l_\mathrm{voxel} \sim 30 \, \mathrm{kpc} \, h^{-1}$, which is approximately equivalent to half the virial radius of a $M=10^{10}\, \mathrm{M}_\odot$ halo.
 Given that the box captures the virial radius of the largest and smallest halos probed by our simulations, we expect the input boxes to contain the information required by the algorithm to learn the density field-to-halos mapping.
+To summarize, the $z=99$ and $z=0$ settings use as inputs the density fields at $t=17.1$ Myr and $t=13.7$ Gyr after the Big Bang respectively, while keeping all other choices about the model's architecture and its hyperparameters identical.

+Fig.~\ref{fig:z0_violins} shows the predictions of the CNN when trained on the $z=0$ non-linear density field.
+Just like in Fig.~\ref{fig:CNN_z99}B, the predictions are illustrated in the form of violin plots, showing the distributions of predicted halo masses in bins of true mass.
+As expected, the predictions show good agreement with the true halo mass labels, yielding a correlation coefficient $r=0.96$, where $r=1$ implies an exact linear relationship.
+The presence of a very low number of outliers, that make up the visible tails of the violin plots, is expected from any machine learning model trained from a finite dataset; the fraction of particles with predicted mass outside the 3$\sigma$ interval of $\log(M_{\rm predicted}/M_{\rm true})$ is only 0.4\%.
+Since the predictions are highly accurate throughout the full mass range of halos, the CNN must be able to identify the relevant features from the density field on all scales within the input sub-box and yield predictions within expected accuracy.

+Crucially, the volume and resolution of the input sub-boxes were adapted to resolve the smallest and largest scales of interest at $z=0$; therefore, this test confirms the ability of the CNN to extract features from the smallest to the largest accessible scales of the inputs.
+Consequently, we expect the same architecture to also have the capability to extract features on multiple scales within the $z=99$ linear density field.
+However, since the features in the initial conditions have a much more complex relationship with halo mass, the predictions will naturally be less accurate than the $z=0$ case.